cutoffthetop/hireme/README.md

     bin/hireme

-To run the testsuite, you first need to install nosetest.

-    pip install nose
-    nosetests
+To run the test suite with verbose output, use this command.

+    bin/tests -v

 ##deployment